Preschool for Every Colorado Four-Year-Old: Applications Accepted Year Round

-Colorado’s Universal Preschool (UPK) program pays for every 4-year-old child in the year before they are eligible for Kindergarten to attend a minimum of a half-day of preschool (15 hours per week).
-Some 4-year-olds are eligible for additional UPK hours if they have at least one qualifying factor (see below).
-Some 3-year-olds will also qualify for free part-time preschool.
+Colorado’s Universal Preschool (UPK) program pays for every 4-year-old child in the year before they are eligible for kindergarten to attend half-day or 15 hours per week of preschool.
+Some families may choose a part-time or 10-hour per week option.